 The next stage is to strip back the stock down to the wood and repair any damage before re-finishing it for display.
 As a Lockyer purchaser you can join in the creation at this stage – you can choose how you want the finished stock to look.
 Maybe you want to stick with the original grained walnut?
 Or perhaps you would like artwork to appear on the stock?
 Or if you plan for the Lockyer to be a presentation piece you may want some sort of personalisation.
 Check out the Commissions page to discover what you can do.

 Finally, the barrel is taken back to its original steel.
 Any damage is repaired and the barrel is given a Lockyer finish.
 You can have a choice of barrel finishes: original steel; graphite black; burnt bronze; or even matt gold.

-Now that every element is restored and re-finished, a process that takes many weeks, the newly-created Lockyer is assembled and packed in its beautiful presentation box and display stand, ready to be delivered to you.
-When you receive your Lockyer you will be able to open and close it and pull the triggers – just as if it was a functioning gun.
+Now that every element is restored and re-finished, a process that takes many weeks, the newly-created Lockyer is assembled and packed in its beautiful presentation case and display stand, ready to be delivered to you.
+When you receive your Lockyer you will be able to open and close it and pull the triggers – just as if it was a functioning sporting arm.
 So you can demonstrate “dry-firing” your sporting arm as well as displaying it where you want.

-At Lockyer, we would love you to get involved in the creation of your art gun.
+At Lockyer, we would love you to get involved in the creation of your Lockyer sporting art.
 Get in touch and find out more about what you can do.